bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 - Summary coverage threshold
  --for summary file outputs, report the % of bases covered to >= this number: 10, 25, 50 and 100   **(insert 4 thresholds)**
 - Basic or Advanced GATK options: Advanced
-  -- Operate on Genomic intervals: Genomic intervals : created interval in chr1
+  -- Operate on Genomic intervals: Genomic intervals : created interval on chr1
 - Basic or Advanced Analysis options: Advanced
  -- "Omit the output of the depth of coverage at each base": Yes